Ritiksharmaji/Java-Spring-Spring-Boot-Hibernate-Code/First_Spring_SpringBoot_Learning_Workspace/Chapter_2_SpringJdbc/Read.md

 	step-1: Row Mapper -> resultset object will goes into Row Mapper object and row mapper converts that object to class objects.
-			but problem is that the Row mapper is a interface so we can't create object direct for it for that we have to create a class which implements the Row mapper interface.
+			but problem is that the Row mapper is a interface so we can't create object directly for it for that we have to create a class which implements the Row mapper interface.
 	step-2: